Libra-RCNN

 Sample level Imbalance

-• Data distribution: it becomes severe if the training data is bias to certain viewpoints, pose or object shape.
-The model needs to focus on the hard positive samples in order to gain more gradient, and thus it is able to learn and generalize.
-Otherwise, it keeps learning from easy samples, which make the gradient is almost 0.
-These cases are considered as hard positives, which is not examined in this paper.
+• Data distribution: Bias becomes severe when training data favors certain viewpoints, poses, or object shapes.
+The model must focus on hard positive samples to generate meaningful gradients and thus learn to generalize.
+Otherwise, easy samples dominate, driving gradients toward zero.
+These challenging cases are known as hard positives—not examined in this paper.

-• OHEM: Instead of freezing the network, computing the hard negative examples, adding them to the training set and continuing training the model, OHEM directly computes all the ROIs in a batch and selects the hard negatives from them.
+• OHEM (Online Hard Example Mining): Rather than freezing the network, computing hard negatives, augmenting the training set, and resuming—OHEM directly computes all ROIs in a batch and selects hard negatives on the fly.

-• Focal loss takes a whole different approach.
-It reshapes the standard cross entropy loss such that it down-weights the loss assigned to well-classified examples.
-The authors argue that Focal Loss shows little improvement in R-CNN.
-It may be true, I only tested this loss on one-stage detection models.
-However, Yolov3’s authors also mentioned Focal Loss does not work well on their model.
+• Focal loss takes a fundamentally different approach by reshaping the standard cross-entropy loss to down-weight well-classified examples.
+The authors note that Focal Loss shows modest improvement in R-CNN settings.
+I have only tested it on one-stage models.
+Interestingly, the YOLOv3 authors also reported limited success with Focal Loss on their architecture.

 Feature level imbalance

-This quote is interesting when they talk about FPN and PANet - region proposal methods that use multi-scale feature mapping:
+This observation is intriguing when discussing FPN and PANet—region proposal methods employing multi-scale feature mapping:

 The methods inspire us that the low-level and high-level information are complementary for object detection.
 The approach that how they are utilized to integrate the pyramidal representations determines the detection performance. … Our study reveals that the integrated features should possess balanced information from each resolution.
 But the sequential manner in the aforementioned methods will make integrated feature focus more on adjacent resolution but less on others.
 The semantic information contained in non-adjacent levels would be diluted once per fusion during the information flow.